-Merton's work to appeal to Stigler for several reasons.
-One is that Merton frequently discussed the importance of economic constraints in influencing the behaviour of scientists and science.
-In Merton's (1957, 1970) dissertation on science he suggested that the choice of problems to study in science may be influenced by economic considerations, but that such influence need not extend to the substantive content of the science produced.
-In later work, Merton (1973b) emphasized the competition for priority as motivation for scientists, an argument that many economists find congenial.
+1980; 1983: 535).
+We would expect Merton's work to appeal to Stigler for several reasons.
+One is that Merton frequently discussed the importance of economic constraints in influencing the behavior of scientists and science.
+In Merton's dissertation on science (1957, 1970) he suggested that the choice of problems to study in science may be influenced by economic considerations, but that such influence need not extend to the substantive content of the science produced.
+In later work, Merton emphasized the competition for priority as motivation for scientists (1973c), an argument that many economists find congenial.
 A second reason why Stigler might have found Merton's work congenial is that Merton valued (and performed) the same sort of broad statistical work in science studies that Stigler advocated.
 Finally, Stigler seems to have found a kindred spirit in Merton's wry and biting wit (e.g. Merton 1985).

-Some evidence of the relationship between Stigler and Merton can be gleaned from their correspondence, which is currently partly available, with permission, in a folder of the Stigler archives at the Regenstein Library at the University of Chicago.
-In general, from the letters in the folder, one senses mutual affection, wit and respect, although Merton's letters are generally longer and more effusive than Stigler's.
-In a brief Stigler response to a much longer Merton letter on the sociology of science, Stigler writes (22 June 1972) that 'in this great area I prize your opinion above all others and shall cherish your letter'.
-A later letter from Merton (14 February 1983) graciously praises Stigler's Nobel Prize lecture (1983): 'Surely never before has the case for the history and sociology of science been as instructively and gracefully made as in your Nobel lecture - and surely, never before on so august an occasion'.
+Some evidence of the relationship between Stigler and Merton can be gleaned from their correspondence, which is currently partly available, with permission, in a folder of the Stigler archives at the Regenstein Library at the University of Chicago.2 In general, from the letters in the folder, one senses mutual affection, wit, and respect, although Merton's letters are generally longer and more effusive than Stigler's.3 In a brief Stigler response to a much longer Merton letter on the sociology of science, Stigler writes (6/22/72) that "in this great area I prize your opinion above all others and shall cherish your letter."
+A later letter from Merton (2/14/83) graciously praises Stigler's Nobel Prize lecture (1983): "Surely never before has the case for the history and sociology of science been as instructively and gracefully made as in your Nobel lecture - - and surely, never before on so august an occasion."4

-The 'august occasion' to which Merton refers was the awarding of the Nobel Prize to George Stigler in 1982, which was made on the basis of many important contributions to economics.
-Several articles have appeared that summarize aspects of these contributions, in addition to praising his wit or his character as a colleague, editor or mentor.
-One important source for several of these articles is the October 1993 issue of the Journal of Political Economy, which contains articles on Stigler by Becker, Demsetz, Friedland, Friedman, Peltzman, Rosen, Rosenberg, Sowell and Wallis, as well as a bibliography of Stigler's publications compiled by Longawa.
+The "august occasion" to which Merton refers was the awarding of the Nobel Prize to George Stigler in 1982, which was made on the basis of many important contributions to economics.
+Several articles have appeared that summarize aspects of these contributions; in addition to praising his wit, or his character as a colleague, editor or mentor.
+One important source for several of these articles is the October 1993 issue of the Journal of Political Economy, which contains articles on Stigler by Becker, Demsetz, Friedland, Friedman, Peltzman, Rosen, Rosenberg, Sowell, and Wallis, as well as a bibliography of Stigler's publications compiled by Longawa.
 Moss edited and arranged another very useful collection of briefer observations on Stigler in the July 2002 issue of the American Journal of Economics and Sociology.
-The contributors include Friedland (who is listed as the 'firstauthor' of this compilation of comments), Goodwin, Claire Hammond, Daniel Hammond, Levy, Medema, Naples, Samuels and Stephen Stigler.
-McCann and Perlman have also published a more detached, although mainly complimentary, review of Stigler's contributions.
+The contributors include Friedland (who is listed as the "first-author" of this compilation of comments), Goodwin, Claire Hammond, Daniel Hammond, Levy, Medema, Naples, Samuels and Stephen Stigler.
+McCann and Perlman have also published a more detached, though mainly complementary, review of Stigler's contributions.